dukcc/dukcc/README.md

 ![Profile banner](/banner.png)

-I like making things with design, react, astro, tailwind, and rust
+I like making things with design, React, Astro, Tailwind, and Rust